MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

 -   Set various attributes for the created account(s) in Exchange and Skype for Business.
 -   Assign licenses and permissions to the created account(s).

-These are the attributes that are set by the scripts:
+These attributes are the attributes that are set by the scripts:

 <table>
 <colgroup>